The Cox Family

 In his will, which is dated 20 June 1751 William Cox identified himself as a resident of St. Thomas' Parish, Orange County, Virginia.
 It was probated in the circuit court of Orange County on 28 May 1752.
 The will provides evidence that William Cox was married to a woman named Martha, whose maiden name has been lost to history.
 It also reveals that he was the father of no fewer than four sons: William, Tyre, Care or Cary, and Toliver.21 Apparently, he had no daughters.

-Although through both inheritance and purchase, William Cox had once owned nearly 2,000 acres of land, by the time he died it appears that his holdings had been reduced by more than half.
-Whether this was due to necessity or whether he simply bought and sold land on speculation, is unknown.
+Although through both inheritance and purchase, William Cox had once owned nearly 2,000 acres of land, by the time he died his holdings had been reduced by more than half.
+(Jn 1741, he sold a total of 1,060 acres.)
+The reason is unknown.
 In any case, Cox left each of his sons 100 acres of land.
 The remaining 300 acres of his estate was to be "loaned" to his wife until her own decease, at which time the land was to be divided among his sons.22

 Cary Cox, Sr.